Lars Eller: St. Louis Blues (2009–2010)

-Montreal Canadiens
+Montreal Canadiens (2010–2016)

 On 17 June 2010, Eller was traded by the Blues to the Montreal Canadiens, along with Ian Schultz, in exchange for goaltender Jaroslav Halák.
 He participated in the Canadiens pre-season games where he played both a center and winger role.
 As the 2010–11 season approached, Eller was assigned to the Canadiens top line alongside Tomáš Plekanec and Michael Cammalleri.
 Once the season began, Eller was assigned to a winger position but was held pointless through the first five games of the season.
 His drought continued as he remained goalless through his first 20 games before scoring his first as a Canadien against the Los Angeles Kings on 24 November.
 Eller was a healthy scratch for three games in mid-January before rejoining the lineup on 18 January to play alongside Plekanec and Andrei Kostitsyn.
 Upon re-joining the lineup, Eller surpassed his previous career-high of ice time by playing 16:53 minutes in a game against the Buffalo Sabres.
 In late February, Eller found chemistry alongside Travis Moen and Kostitsyn and the three carried a five-game, seven-point streak by 4 March.
 As the Canadiens faced off against the Boston Bruins in the first round of the 2011 Stanley Cup playoffs, Eller was given the responsibility of shutting down the Bruins’ top line.
-He finished third on the team with 18 hits during the post-season while also playing through a dislocated shoulder.
+He finished third on the team with 18 hits during the postseason while also playing through a dislocated shoulder.

-During the off-season, Eller underwent shoulder surgery but rejoined the team for their 2011–12 home opener.
+During the off-season, Eller underwent shoulder surgery but rejoined the team for their 2011–12 season home opener.
 He joined the team for their home opener on 13 October 2011 against the Calgary Flames where he played 10:57 minutes of ice time.
 He was reunited with his former linemates Andrei Kostitsyn and Travis Moen and the three combined for 10 points in the first five games.
 On 23 November, Eller tallied his first shorthanded NHL goal in a win over the Carolina Hurricanes.
 In December, he sat as a healthy scratch for one game before returning to the lineup centering Erik Cole and Max Pacioretty.
-He also received a $2,500 fine for boarding Los Angeles Kings defenseman Drew Doughty during a game.
+He also received a $2,500 fine for boarding Los Angeles Kings defenceman Drew Doughty during a game.
 On 4 January 2012, Eller scored four goals and an assist in a 7–3 victory against the Winnipeg Jets, his first career hat-trick.
 He subsequently became the first Montreal Canadien to score four goals at home in a single game since February 27, 1993.
 He continued to improve from his rookie season with the Canadiens and surpassed his 2010–11 season total in only 43 games.
 He finished his second season with the Canadiens with career-highs in games played, goals, assists, and points.
 As such, he signed a two-year contract to remain with the Canadiens through the 2012–13 and 2013–14 seasons.
 Once the Canadiens 2011–12 season ended, Eller returned to his home country to conduct his off-season training.